Were you injured in a car accident? Do you need to learn how to deal with an insurance adjuster?

 A friendly demeanor can place you in a false sense of security.
 Adjusters are typically looking for the following pieces of information:

 Such info can result in minimization or dismissal of your claim.

 Adjusters can be friendly to the point where customers feel they don’t need an attorney.

 Further, adjusters want to close your case as early as possible before you realize how serious your injuries may be.
 In many cases, the severity of your injury may not manifest until days or weeks later.

 They’re also trained to be warm and accommodating before you get an attorney.
-Adjusters don’t want you to hire a lawyer.
+Adjusters don’t want you to hire a Columbia personal injury lawyer.

 Adjusters also try to initiate informal conversations.
 Informal conversations give the impression that the discussion is off the record.
 However, everything is on record when it comes to adjusting.

 A relaxed discussion can cause you to reveal more information than necessary.
 You should never give an adjuster detailed information.
 They could use any small detail against you.

 If you want to avoid being tricked by an insurance adjuster, avoid formal and informal discussions entirely.
 If they persist, ignore their request until you obtain legal counsel.